Little penguin: Mass mortalities

 A mass mortality event occurred in Port Phillip Bay in March 1935.
 The event coincided with moulting and deaths were attributed to fatigue.
 Another event occurred at Phillip Island in Victoria in 1940.
 The population there was believed to have fallen from 2,000 birds to 200.
 Dead birds were allegedly in healthy-looking condition, so speculation pointed to a disease or pathogen.

 Oil spills resulting from shipping activity have occasionally resulted in mass mortalities of Australian little penguins.
 The worst of these was the Iron Baron oil spill at Low Head, Tasmania in 1995, followed by the Rena oil spill in New Zealand in 2011.

 Citizens have raised concerns about mass mortality of penguins, alleging a lack of official interest in the subject.
 Discoveries of dead penguins in Australia should be reported to the corresponding state's environment department.
 In South Australia, a mortality register was established in 2011.

+In 2026 due to the introduction and subsequent spread of H5N1 in Australia, Victoria announced that they would utilise the state's priority vaccines in order to vaccinate the St. Kilda & Phillip Island little penguin populations.
+Prior to the commencement of vaccination, on the 15th of August, 2026, a penguin in the Phillip Island colony was found deceased from H5N1.
+A professor in wildlife ecology and conservation at Deakin University said the detection of H5 bird flu in the little penguin population was "devastating".